Authentic German potato salad made with an amazing warm bacon vinaigrette, straight from Mom’s recipe box!

 - In a small saucepan mix 1/4 cup of the reserved bacon fat, the vinegar, sugar, salt, celery seed and Dijon mustard.
 Whisk to combine and keep warm over a very low heat.
 Note: taste the dressing to adjust any of the ingredients.
 Remember the vinegar taste will mellow out once you mix it with the warm potatoes.

 - Drain the potatoes and thickly slice while still hot.
-Place in a large serving bowl along with the celery, onion, and crumbled bacon.
+Don't worry if they are a little soft and starting to fall part, just scrape it all into a large serving bowl along with the celery, onion, and crumbled bacon.
 Toss gently with the hot bacon vinaigrette.

 - Top with the fresh herbs, and some fresh cracked black pepper.
 Serve immediately.